+Significant

-Less Than Significant
+Potentially With Less Than

-Potentially Significant With Mitigation Less Than Significant No
+Significant Mitigation Significant No

-S Impact Incorporated Impact Impact
+Impact Incorporated Impact Impact

-- i) result in a substantial erosion or siltation on- or off-site; - substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; - create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or - iv) impede or redirect flood flows? - d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? - e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
+- Issues ) result in a substantial erosion or siltation on- or off-site; - substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite: - create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff: or - iv) impede or redirect flood flows? - d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? - Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?